 DO NOT INHALE HELIUM GAS.

-While helium is nontoxic inhaling helium gas can cause health issues or death.
+Helium is nontoxic gas, however, inhaling it can cause health issues or death.

-Helium is a non-flammable, colourless, odorless, tasteless, and inert and a non-toxic gas.
+Helium is a non-flammable, colorless, odorless, tasteless, inert, and non-toxic gas.

 Helium will displace oxygen in confined areas and if inhaled can asphyxiate